 While the specific practices in orchards vary according to local conditions, pest pressures and availability of equipment, there are common practices across the industry.
-These practices minimise the presence of pests on the harvested nectarine fruit.
+These practices minimise the presence of pests and diseases on the harvested nectarine fruits.

-The integrated pest and disease management (IPM and IDM) is often adopted to manage a range of pests and diseases that affect growth and development of fruit in peach and nectarine orchards.
+Integrated pest and disease management programs (IPM and IDM) are often adopted to manage a range of pests and diseases that affect growth and development of fruit in peach and nectarine orchards.
 A range of effective, but low-toxicity and low-residue, insecticides and fungicides are used when required during the growing season to mitigate the impact of insects and diseases.
 Insect trapping devices and biological control agents are also used for surveillance and monitoring and control.

 The orchard management measures are undertaken throughout the year.
-These measures comprise nine stages and include cultural, mechanical and chemical methods (CIQSA 2001b).
+These measures comprise nine stages and include cultural, mechanical and chemical methods (CIQSA 2001c).

-- 1) December to early March-orchard sanitation with removal of fallen leaves and twigs, winter pruning and management of dormant pests in the soil under the nectarine trees. - 2) Mid to late March-prior to bud sprouting, fertilisers are applied to stimulate leaf growth and bud sprouting.
+- 1) December to early March-orchard sanitation with removal of fallen leaves and twigs, winter pruning and management of dormant pests in the soil under nectarine trees. - 2) Mid to late March-prior to bud sprouting, fertilisers are applied to stimulate leaf growth and bud sprouting.
 Also, the recommended pesticides are applied to manage insects and diseases. - 3) April-general orchard operations include fertiliser application, blossom thinning and pollination and removal of late shoots.
-Spray chemicals to manage aphids, shot hole, mites, moths, canker, peach brown rot and other pests.

-- 4) May-fruit thinning, post-blooming fertiliser application, irrigation and removal of late shoots.
-Also for the mitigation of pests as listed above, a range of recommended pesticides and fungicides may be applied according to the pest prevalence. - 5) June-Bordeaux mixture is commonly used before bagging and 10 days after bagging.
-Fruit bagging is completed by the end of June and the insects and pathogens (listed in May operations) are controlled, if required, with recommended pesticides.
+Chemicals are sprayed to manage aphids, shot hole, mites, moths, canker, peach brown rot and other pests. - 4) May-fruit thinning, post-blooming fertiliser application, irrigation and removal of late shoots.
+A range of recommended pesticides and fungicides may be applied to manage aphids, shot hole, mites, moths, canker, peach brown rot and other pests, according to the pest prevalence. - 5) June-the insects and pathogens (listed in May operations) are controlled, if required, with recommended pesticides and fungicides.
 Harvesting of early season varieties may commence. - 6) July-general orchard operations include orchard draining, branch thinning and fertiliser application.
-After fruit-bagging, pest management measures continue for pests and diseases including leaf rollers and fruit borers.
-Harvest of the early season varieties commence. - 7) August-pest management practices are continued for the pests identified earlier in the season, if required.
+Pest management measures continue for pests and diseases including leaf rollers and fruit borers.
+Harvest of the early season varieties may commence. - 7) August-pest management practices are continued for the pests identified earlier in the season, if required.
 Withholding periods are observed to avoid potential chemical residues.
 Harvest may start for mid-season varieties. - 8) September to October-harvest of late season varieties.
 Harvesting finishes and orchard operations such as branch thinning, orchard hygiene and winter irrigation are undertaken to safeguard fruit trees during the winter season. - 9) November-complete cleaning of the orchards after leaf-fall.